-Unless the Lender cancels/withdraws the locked loan, the original locked interest rate will be honored by NCHFA.
+Unless Lender cancels/withdraws the locked loan, the original locked interest rate will be honored by NCHFA.
 The Lender will pay a mark to market fee for the current cost of the original locked rate.
 The lock expiration date is the guarantee date of Lender Compensation.
-Loans purchased after the lock in expiration are subject to extension fees or mark to market fees, which exact amount is unknown until day of purchase by Master Servicer.
+Loans purchased after lock expiration date are subject to extension fees or mark to market fees, which exact amount is unknown until day of purchase by Master Servicer.